ucsb-ds/s20/index.md

 - Unlike INT 5 (which is open to all and is an intro course), this course is considered an "intermediate" data science course.
 As such, some experience with Python and some introductory probability are required.
 - Unlike PSTAT 10, this course will be taught using Python but this is *not* a programming course.
 There will be a significant focus on statistical and data science concepts including exploratory analysis, uncertainty and ethics.
 - This course is largely meant as a data-science focused complement to PSTAT 120B.
-- The material in this course will be significantly *less* advanced than the content in PSTAT 134.
-If you have already taken courses beyond PSTAT 126, this course is _not_ for you.
+- The material in this course will be significantly *less* advanced than the content in PSTAT 134 and INT 15.
+If you have already taken these courses or courses beyond PSTAT 126, this course is _not_ for you.
 - An emphasis will be placed on learning from each other.
 You will be expected to pick up the material quickly and do a fair bit of self-learning.
 As part of our experimental approach, the course will be co-taught by professors from CS and PSTAT.